Huff leads Chattanooga against Furman - WTOP News

 Greenville, South Carolina; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Chattanooga plays the Furman Paladins after Honor Huff scored 31 points in Chattanooga’s 84-71 victory against the East Tennessee State Buccaneers.
+BOTTOM LINE: Chattanooga faces the Furman Paladins after Honor Huff scored 31 points in Chattanooga’s 84-71 victory against the East Tennessee State Buccaneers.

-The Paladins have gone 10-2 in home games.
-Furman averages 80.0 points and has outscored opponents by 4.1 points per game.
+The Paladins are 10-2 on their home court.
+Furman is second in the SoCon with 16.8 assists per game led by JP Pegues averaging 5.0.

-The Mocs are 10-3 against SoCon opponents.
-Chattanooga ranks 59th in college basketball averaging 10.8 made 3-pointers per game while shooting 36.4% from downtown.
-Huff leads the team averaging 3.3 makes while shooting 38.6% from 3-point range.
+The Mocs have gone 10-3 against SoCon opponents.
+Chattanooga ranks third in the SoCon shooting 36.4% from 3-point range.

-Furman averages 80.0 points, 9.0 more per game than the 71.0 Chattanooga allows.
-Chattanooga averages 10.8 made 3-pointers per game this season, 3.8 more made shots on average than the 7.0 per game Furman gives up.
+Furman makes 44.7% of its shots from the field this season, which is 2.8 percentage points higher than Chattanooga has allowed to its opponents (41.9%).
+Chattanooga averages 79.5 points per game, 3.6 more than the 75.9 Furman allows.

-TOP PERFORMERS: Alex Williams is averaging 15.1 points for the Paladins.
-JP Pegues is averaging 2.3 made 3-pointers over the last 10 games for Furman.
+TOP PERFORMERS: Pegues is scoring 16.3 points per game with 4.3 rebounds and 5.0 assists for the Paladins.
+Marcus Foster is averaging 16.2 points and 8.5 rebounds over the last 10 games for Furman.

 Huff is scoring 16.7 points per game with 3.0 rebounds and 2.6 assists for the Mocs.
-Trey Bonham is averaging 19.1 points and 4.6 rebounds while shooting 54.4% over the last 10 games for Chattanooga.
+Trey Bonham is averaging 19.1 points, 4.5 assists and two steals over the past 10 games for Chattanooga.

 LAST 10 GAMES: Paladins: 7-3, averaging 77.0 points, 37.4 rebounds, 15.7 assists, 6.8 steals and 2.4 blocks per game while shooting 44.0% from the field.
 Their opponents have averaged 71.1 points per game.